medined/silver-argint/installers/typhoon/docs/01-create-cluster.md

 export KUBECONFIG=$HOME/.kube/configs/tempest-config
 ```

 * View nodes.
 Notice that the ROLES column is empty.
+If a worker node is not ready, it is OK to terminate it.
+A few minutes later, a new node will be provisioned.

 ```bash
 $HOME/bin/kubectl get nodes
 ```

 * Assign roles to your nodes that you'll see in the `get nodes` command.
+You can re-run this command if the nodes change.

 ```bash
 $HOME/bin/kubectl label nodes --selector=node.kubernetes.io/master= node-role.kubernetes.io/master=true